inet-framework/inet-framework.github.io/MailingList.md

 **[inetframework-contrib](mailto:inetframework-contrib@googlegroups.com)** Google Group.

 <ul>
-<a class="btn btn-primary" href="http://groups.google.com/group/inetframework-contrib">Visit the forum on Google Groups</a>
+<a class="btn btn-primary" href="http://groups.google.com/group/inetframework-contrib" target="_balnk">Visit the forum on Google Groups</a>
 </ul>

 If you are interested in INET more than just doing a quick simulation with it,